Last updated on March 25th, 2025

 How to make the cake filling:

-The ingredients for the cake filling vary among vintage recipes, but it typically includes coconut macaroon crumbles, cherries and chopped nuts (pecans, walnuts or almonds).
-For the cherries you can choose to use candied, dried, or maraschino depending on your taste.
+The ingredients for the cake filling vary among vintage recipes, but it typically includes coconut macaroon crumbles, candied cherries and chopped nuts (like pecans, walnuts or almonds), and both orange and lemon flavor.
 For the coconut macaroon crumbles, I made Homemade Coconut Macaroon cookies and crumbled them up.
-They tasted delicious on their own, so I knew they would lend a good bit of toasty coconut flavor to the cake filling.
+They tasted delicious on their own, so I knew they would lend a toasted coconut flavor to the filling.

 How to make Seven-Minute Frosting: